-The following will triangulate on a map the exact locations of his four attacks, encompassing his two phone calls and confirmed Zodiac letters, all of which fall within an approximate one half of a circle, drawn around his furthest two crimes, in what's known as the Canter and Larkin 'circle theory of environmental range'.
-In other words the greatest distance our killer seemed prepared to go.
+The following will triangulate on a map the exact locations of his four attacks, encompassing his two phone calls and confirmed Zodiac letters, all of which fall within an approximate one-half of a circle, drawn around his furthest two crimes, in what's known as the Canter and Larkin circle theory of environmental range.
+In other words, the greatest distance our killer seemed prepared to go.

-The 'hot zone' on this map sits over the Vallejo, American Canyon region, indicating the Zodiac Killer likely lived in this region and had a environmental range inside of 50 miles.
+The 'hot zone' on this map sits over the Vallejo and American Canyon region, indicating the Zodiac Killer likely lived in this region and had a environmental range inside of 50 miles.
 If the Zodiac Killer lived in Vallejo and worked in San Francisco, then ideally mailing his letters away from his home residence makes logical sense.
-The San Rafael and Alamada County, Oakland areas are on a near direct traveling route, either side of the Bay Area, to and from San Francisco, if indeed the Zodiac Killer lived in Vallejo.
+The San Rafael, Alamada County and Oakland areas are on a near direct traveling route, either side of the Bay Area, to and from San Francisco - if indeed the Zodiac Killer lived in Vallejo.

 The killer made two phone calls, possibly having familiarity with the location of the Springs and Tuolumne intersection payphone, as it was an area he likely passed after his first two attacks, heading towards Columbus Parkway on both occasions and along Springs Road to the heart of Vallejo.
 In the second instance, a line drawn from Lake Berryessa to 1231 Main Street continues directly on to our center of focus, downtown Vallejo or the American Canyon region.
 These areas appeared to be the Zodiac Killer's comfort zone, but the primary focus always tends to a narrow region within 7 miles traveling distance from the first murders at Lake Herman Road on December 20th 1968, a remote, little used, two-lane stretch of road he appeared to know only too well.